-- We advise you to exercise a high degree of caution if travelling to Tibet Autonomous Region.
+- We advise you to exercise a high degree of caution to Tibet Autonomous Region (Tibet).
 You should not attempt to travel to Tibet without permission from the Chinese authorities.
-For details about obtaining a travel permit to Tibet, see Local travel below.
+For details about obtaining a travel permit to Tibet, see Local travel.

 - The Chinese government does not recognise dual nationality.
 If you are an Australian/Chinese dual national, you should travel on your Australian passport, obtain a visa for China and present yourself as Australian at all times.
-See Information for dual nationals for more information.
+See Laws.

 - Be a smart traveller.
 Before heading overseas: